 - With the social worker’s agreement, and as part of the plan, whether the birth parent(s) should be involved in the setting’s activities that include parents, such as outings, fun days etc. alongside the foster carer.

 Where applicable, we will complete a Personal Education Plan (PEP) for any children aged three to five in partnership with the social worker and/or care manager and carers.
 We will also attend all appropriate meetings and contribute to reviews.
-The key person and designated ‘looked after’ person will work together to ensure any onward transition to school or another nursery is handled sensitively to ensure that this is as smooth as possible and all necessary information is shared.
-The child’s individual file, including observations, photographs and pieces of art work and mark making will be passed on to the carer at this stage.
+The key person and designated ‘looked after’ person will work together to ensure any onward transition to school or another setting is handled sensitively to ensure that this is as smooth as possible and all necessary information is shared.
+The child’s individual Tapestry journal, including observations and photographs will be made available for the carer to download at this stage.

 Staffing and volunteering